latex3/tagging-project/README.md

 Under "Discussions" there is a page with [WTPDF / PDF/UA-2 example documents](https://github.com/latex3/tagging-project/discussions/72) that have been produced March 2024 using the then current prototype code.
 Check them out.

+PDF 1.7 versions of the documents (also generated automatically by altering the `\DocumentMetadata` declaration) are now also available, see the page [PDF/UA-1 Examples by the LaTeX Project](https://github.com/latex3/tagging-project/discussions/82) for details.

 ## Using the LaTeX prototype for accessible PDF

 We have written a few guidelines explaining how to [use the prototype for generating accessible PDFs](https://github.com/latex3/tagging-project/blob/main/prototype-usage-instructions.md).
 The documentation will be updated whenever we alter the still temporary interfaces.